 The National Highway Traffic Safety Administration has just released a startling new report.
-The data suggests that about 1 in 5 drivers who were killed last year in car crashes tested positive for drugs, reports The Virginian Pilot.
+The data suggests that about 1 in 5 drivers who were killed last year in car crashes tested positive for drugs.

 Many drugs can affect a driver's judgment and reaction time but researchers are still trying to determine the level of drug use that can impair a driver's ability to drive safely.
 A blood alcohol level of 0.08 is the legal limit for all 50 states but a similar level of impairment is uncertain for many drugs.